puppetlabs/trapperkeeper-webserver-jetty9/README.md

-This project provides a webserver service for use with the [trapperkeeper service framework](https://github.com/puppetlabs/trapperkeeper) To use this service in your trapperkeeper application, simply add this project as a dependency in your leinengen project file, and then add the webserver service to your [`bootstrap.cfg`](https://github.com/puppetlabs/trapperkeeper#bootstrapping) file, via:
+This project provides a webserver service for use with the [trapperkeeper service framework](https://github.com/puppetlabs/trapperkeeper) To use this service in your trapperkeeper application, simply add this project as a dependency in your leiningen project file, and then add the webserver service to your [`bootstrap.cfg`](https://github.com/puppetlabs/trapperkeeper#bootstrapping) file, via: